UniLogin/UniLogin/docs/source/sdk.rst

 **sdk.denyRequest(contractAddress, publicKey, privateKey)**

-  removes the request of adding a new key from pending authorizations.
+  removes the request for adding a new key from pending authorizations.

   Parameters:
     - **contractAddress** : string - address of contract to remove request